leggedrobotics/rayen/readme.md

 pip install examples/requirement_examples.txt
 ```

+These are the most important files in the `examples` folder:
+* **`test_layer.py`**: This file imposes many different constraints using all the methods shown above.
+It will create plots similar to the one shown at the beginning of this repo
+* **`time_analysis.py`**: This file obtains the computation time of RAYEN when applied to many different constraints.
+* **`run.h`**: This file will train the networks for all the algorithms used in the paper, and then evaluate them using the testing sets.
+Depending on the computer to use, this can take ~1 day to run.
+The datasets that this file uses are stored in the files `corridor_dim2.mat` (Optimization 1 of the paper, which is for a 2D scenario) and `corridor_dim3.mat` (Optimization 2 of the paper, which is for a 3D scenario).
+These files were generated running the file `traj_planning_in_corridor.m`.
+This Matlab files requires Casadi (and its interface with Gurobi) to be installed.
+You can do this using the instructions below

 Some of these examples use (or can use) [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/).
 Once installed (following the instructions in the previous link) you can test the installation typing `gurobi.sh` in the terminal.
 You will also need this package:
 ```
 pip install gurobipy
 ```

-To generate the data used in the examples (the files `corridor_dim2.mat` and `corridor_dim3.mat`, you need to run the Matlab file `traj_planning_in_corridor.m`.
-This file requires Casadi (its interface with Gurobi) to be installed.
-You can do this using the instructions below:

 <details>
   <summary> <b>Casadi installation instructions (optional dependency)</b></summary>